DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 **Captain Keyvhan**.
 A Goku-level Homeless Guy.
 Wakes up on his rooftop.
 Sunny beach right next to an iceberg.
 Community leader.
 \
 **Morgue**.
 Greyish-green skin.
 Orc.
 Basically a slave.
 Doesn't understand anything except he might now not be a slave.
+Fighting pit

+- Rykor (tiefling, deep tan-red, circle of Duerger)

+**Blipped People.** Community of 350 people.
+All gathered in one area.